mhersson/mpls/README.md

 release binaries.
 You can find the latest releases on the [Releases page](https://github.com/mhersson/mpls/releases).

-> `mpls` uses CGO, which complicates cross-compiling.
-Therefore, for now, there
-> are only prebuilt binaries available for Linux/amd64.

 1. Download the appropriate tar.gz file for your operating system.
 2. Extract the contents of the tar.gz file.
 You can do this using the following command in your terminal: